-When it is necessary for a student to be absent due to illness or emergency reasons, a parent/guardian must report it by calling the designated Attendance Line (608-620-7103) as soon as passible, and to indicate the reason for the student's absence so that the school can maintain accurate records.
+Morent's increases When it is necessary for a student to be absent due to illness or emergency reasons, a parent/guardian must report it by adding the designated Attendance Line (608-620-7103) as soon as possible, and to indicate the reason for the student's absence so that the school can maintain accurate records.

-The following will be approved as excused absences.
+The following will be approved as excused absences

-- If a student is ill to the extent that helshe is not in proper physical or mental condition to attend school. - For any student who has more than ten absences due to illness in a given year, the Principal may request that the family provide a written statement from the student's health care provider as sufficient proof of the physical or mental condition of the child. - Any student who is absent for five consecutive days or more must provide a written note from the student's health care provider to be allowed to return to school. - Upon a parent's or legal guardian's prior written permission, a child may be excused from school for family vacations or other reasons, provided a child has not been absent for more than ten days in a school year. - Serious illness or medical condition of a member of the immediate family. - Tardiness due to inclement weather may also be excused. - · A student's dental, doctor, chiropractor, psychologist, or other medical appointment.
+- If a student's fill to the extent that heishe is not in proper physical ar mental condition to attend school.
+For any student who has more than ten absences due to Whees in a given year, the Drinchad may request that the family provide a written statement from the student's health care provider as sufficient proof of the physical or mental condition of the child. - propulse on method evaluation of the clinic.
+Any student who is absent for five consecutive days or more must provide a written note from the student's health care provider to be allowed to return to school.
+0 - Upon a parent's or legal guardian's prior written permission, a child may be excused from school for family vacations or other reasons, provided a child has not been absent for more than ten days in a school year.
+Serious illness or medical condition of a member of the immediate family.

+- Tardiness due to inclement weather may also be excused. - Tardiness due to indiement weather may use use answer.
+A student's dental, doctor, chiropractar, psychologist, or other medical appointment.

-We encourage parents to schedule family vocations and medical appointments outside of school time: however, when this is not possible, the teacher should be notified at least one day in advance of an appointment, and at least one week in advance of a vacation.
-If no prior notification is given, a note or email from the parent explaining the reason for the absence
+We encourage parents to schedule family vocations and medical appointments outside of school time; however, when this is not possible, the teacher should be notified at least one day in advance of an appointment, and at least one week in advance of a vacation.
+If no prior notification is given, a note or email from the parent explaining the reason for the absence is required

-When a child misses school for any reason, he or she will be responsible for making up any missed work at the discretion of the teacher.
+When a child misses school for any reason, he ar she will be responsible for making up any missed work at the discretion of the teacher.
 Absence from school does not excuse students from their schoolwork.
-Each classroom teacher will set his/her expectations regarding the timeliness of submission of the missed coursework while a student was absent.
+Each classroom teacher will set his/her expectations regarding the themicines of submission of the missed coursework while a student was absent.

-Wisconsin State law (statute 118.15 (3)[c]) explains that "parents are authorized to excuse their student from school attendance for any or no reason, up to a maximum of ten school days in a school year, provided they notify the school in writing prior to the absence."
-All absences beyond ten (10) days would be deemed un-excused and treated accordingly.
+Wisconsin State law (statute 118.15 (3)[c]) explains that "parents are authorized to excuse their student from sch attendance for any or no reason, ub to a maximum of ten school days in a school year, provided they notify the school in writing prior to the absence."
+All absences beyond ten (10) days would be deemed unexcused and treated accordingly.

-Chronic absenteeism occurs if a student exceeds 10 absences in a given school year, as this is in violation of Wisconsin state low.
+Chronic absenteeism occurs if a student exceeds 10 absences in a given school year, as this is in violation of Wisconsin state law.
 Chronic absenteeism has been highly correlated with low student achievement and can be a strong predictor of whether a student will fail to be promoted to the next grade level or graduate.
-We recognize that things come up for families during the school year that make this unavoidable in some situations.
-We are committed to working with all families and welcome the opportunity to discuss any questions or concerns you may have regarding your child's attendance.
+We recognize that things came up for families during the school year that make this unavoidable in same slutuation.
+We are committed to working with all families and weicome the opportunity to discuss any questions or concerns you may have regarding your child's attendance.